GeorgeStrakhov/minimal_agent/README.md

 A an opinionated, minimalistic framework for building AI pups (a.k.a. agents) who are reliable and do what you tell them to do, without extra magic.

-* uses OpenRouter and only works with models that support function calling
+* uses OpenRouter to support multiple LLM providers
 * uses Pydantic for input and output validation
 * treats the idea of "Agents" as simply smart functions: you tell them what to do and what kind of output you expect - and they run off and do it predictably, with the output you expect.
 Or they bail.
 * our pups (agents) are not trying to hold conversation history etc. beyond the scope of their current task.